fengxia41103/myblog/content/workspace/lenovo/ibb network ra.md

 port configurations.

-We have opted to reserve port 1-16 on two G8052 switches for BMC connections of all servers in this example.
-We found it easier to locate them physically on the switch for troubleshooting purpose considering OOB connections are essential to manage server.
+We have opted to reserve port 1-16 on two G8052 switches for BMC connections of all servers within this rack.
+From experience we found this setup easier for troubleshooting BMC connections on the switch.
 However, your management style may call a different approach.

 | Port | G8052 (1Gb)   | G8052 (1Gb)   | G8272 (10Gb) | G8272 (10Gb) |
 |------|---------------|---------------|--------------|--------------|